-Ana S. Ayala, J.D., LL.M., is an Instiute Associate.
-Previously, she was a law fellow at the institute.
-She holds a Master of Laws in Global Health Law from Georgetown University, a law degree from American University, Washington College of Law, and a Bachelor of Arts degree in Anthropology and International Studies from the University of Chicago.
+Ana S. Ayala, J.D., LL.M., is an Institute Associate.
+She was a law fellow at the O'Neill Institute from 2010 to 2012.
+She holds a Master of Laws in Global Health Law from Georgetown University; a law degree from American University, Washington College of Law; and a Bachelor of Arts degree in Anthropology and International Studies from the University of Chicago.

-The primary focus of Ana’s studies and work experience has been the advancement and promotion of international human rights law, particularly the right to health.
-Prior to joining the O’Neill Institute, as student attorney at American University’s International Human Rights Law Clinic, Ana participated in drafting the proposal for the resolution passed by the African Commission of Human and Peoples’ Rights in November 2008 on access to medicines and the right to health and also conducted analytical work on the local implementation of a universal health care system in the Lewis & Clark County of Montana.
-Additionally, at both the Center for Justice and International Law (CEJIL) and the O’Neill Institute, Ana was involved in a number of projects involving the protection of health in Latin America, especially within the Inter-American System of Human Rights.
+Prior to joining the O'Neill Institute, as student attorney at American University's International Human Rights Law Clinic, Ana co-drafted the proposal for the resolution passed by the African Commission of Human and Peoples' Rights in November 2008 on access to medicines and the right to health and also conducted analytical work on the local implementation of a universal health care system in the Lewis & Clark County of Montana.
+Additionally, Ana has worked in a number of organizations, including Human Rights First, the Center for Justice and International Law (CEJIL), the Domestic Violence and Family Law Program at Ayuda, and the Inter-American Court of Human Rights.